Some results on injectivity and multistationarity in chemical reaction networks: Additional information

 {\bf PC2} occurs if the system has no critical siphons, in which case no positive initial condition can have an $\omega$-limit point on $\partial \mathbb{R}^n_{\geq 0}$.
-The absence of critical siphons, implying ``structural persistence'' of the CRN, occurs if for each siphon $\Sigma$, there exists a nonnegative and nonzero vector in $\mathrm{ker}\,\Gamma^t$ orthogonal to $F_\Sigma$, or in the terminology of \cite{angelipetrinet}, each siphon contains the ``support of a P-semiflow''. { This condition for the absence of critical siphons is also stated without proof in \cite[Remark 6.1.E]{feinberg}.} Verification of this condition involves checking whether certain linear equalities and inequalities are satisfiable and is easily implemented computationally.
-Details and an example of the calculations are provided in \cite{donnellbanaji} while the computations are implemented in {\tt CoNtRol} \cite{control}.
-Note also that if a network is concordant and weakly reversible then the absence of critical siphons is automatic by Theorem~6.3 in \cite{shinarfeinbergconcord1}, reproved by elementary means in the next appendix.
+The absence of critical siphons, implying ``structural persistence'' of the CRN, occurs if for each siphon $\Sigma$, there exists a nonnegative and nonzero vector in $\mathrm{ker}\,\Gamma^t$ orthogonal to $F_\Sigma$, or in the terminology of \cite{angelipetrinet}, each siphon contains the ``support of a P-semiflow''.
+This condition for the absence of critical siphons is also stated without proof in Remark 6.1.E of Feinberg \cite{feinberg}.
+Verification of this condition involves checking whether certain linear equalities and inequalities are satisfiable and is easily implemented computationally.
+Details and an example of the calculations are provided in Donnell and Banaji \cite{donnellbanaji} while the computations are implemented in {\tt CoNtRol} \cite{control}.
+Where the calculations implemented in \cite{control} involve linear programming, an algebraic algorithm for verifying the absence of critical siphons is given in Shiu and Sturmfels \cite{shiusturmfels}.
+Note also that if a network is concordant and weakly reversible then the absence of critical siphons is automatic by Theorem~6.3 in Shinar and Feinberg \cite{shinarfeinbergconcord1}, reproved by elementary means in the next appendix.

 {\bf PC1} is satisfied if the system has no siphons, other than possibly the set of all species, corresponding to siphon face $\{0\}$.
 If the set of all species is a siphon, then it is non-critical (an indirect consequence in this case is that stoichiometry classes must be bounded as the stoichiometric subspace has trivial intersection with the nonnegative orthant).
 Since a CRN satisfying PC1 either has no siphons, or a single non-critical siphon at the origin, it also satisfies PC2.